 The word iris comes from Greek word for rainbow, an apt term for a bloom that comes in such a large range of color combinations.
 The iris has been a valuable source of perfume ingredients and herbal medicines for centuries, but today's gardener treasures irises for their reliable spring performance and hardy vigor in the landscape.
-Choose one or more of these nine popular iris types for your garden, and incorporate this symbol of faith and wisdom into your spring cut flower arrangements.
+The iris is also a beautiful way to incorporate the symbol of faith and wisdom into your spring cut flower arrangements.

 01 of 09